minted/frontend-interview/README.md

 ### For the interviewer

 1. [Connect your Nitrous account to GitHub](https://www.nitrous.io/app/#/dashboard/account) if you haven't already.
-2. [**Click here**](https://www.nitrous.io/quickstart?repo=git@github.com:minted/frontend-interview.git) to create a new project on Nitrous and name it "[Candidate Name] Frontend".
+2. [**Click here**](https://www.nitrous.io/quickstart?repo=git@github.com:minted/frontend-interview.git) to create a new project on Nitrous.
+3. Brew some tea or go for a walk while our slew of convenience npm packages install.
-3. Add the candidate and any other interviewers as collaborators on the project.
+4. Once the Nitrous IDE loads, use the _Collaborate_ menu item to invite the candidate and any other interviewers to be collaborators on the project.

 ### For the candidate